samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 }
 ~~~

-Applications and devices query SAMI to get the Manifest of targeted devices, and then learn the supported actions by parsing the Manifest properties.
+Applications and devices query SAMI to get the Manifest of targeted devices, and then learn the supported Actions by parsing the Manifest properties.
 {:.info}

 ## Manifest certification